oboril/huckel-method/excercise3_kinetics/README.md

 ### Solution using numerical integration
-The same results can be also obtained by integrating the system of differential equations describing the kinetics and taking the concentrations at $t \rarr \infty $.
+The same results can be also obtained by integrating the system of differential equations describing the kinetics and taking the concentrations at $t \rightarrow \infty $.
 In practice this is not possible, so a large value is chosen instead like $t = 10^6 \text{ s}$.

 Because the equations are very stable after some initial time, the integration step becomes large and the integration finishes very quickly even if $t_\text{max} = 10^6 \text{ s}$.